Highcombe House: Religious use and educational legacy (1903–present)

-In 1903, Highcombe House was purchased by Mother Julie Franck and her sister Mother Miriam Franck for the Sisters of the Assumption.
-The Franck sisters, who were of Jewish origin and later converted to Catholicism, were instrumental in establishing the Catholic community in Charlton.
+In 1903, Highcombe House was purchased for the Oblate Sisters of the Assumption, in coordination with the Augustinians of the Assumption and the Diocese of Southwark.
 Mass was first celebrated in the house on 18 July 1903 by Fr Benedict Caron, A.A.

 In 1928, Our Lady of Grace Catholic Primary School was founded, which continues today.
-The Sisters of the Assumption operated the parish and school until 1972, when the Augustinians of the Assumption took over until 1989.
+The Oblate Sisters of the Assumption operated the parish and school in its early years, alongside the Augustinians of the Assumption, who had been involved from 1903.
+The Augustinians administered the parish until 1989, when pastoral care passed to diocesan clergy.

 Between 1925 and 1927, the church and grounds were further enhanced with the construction of the community hall, coinciding with the purchase of Woodlands House for use as a convent, expanding the religious community's presence in the area.
 Woodlands House, a Grade II* property built by John Julius Angerstein, is one of the two surviving Georgian properties from the original grand houses of the area documented in the John Charnock survey.
 In 1938 Littlecombe was purchased to extend the school further, this building was previously the residence of Charlotte Maryon Wilson from 1876 to 1895.

 Highcombe House is now used as a presbytery and community centre.
 The building is designated as Grade II listed by Historic England, recognising its architectural and historical significance as the "Presbytery to East of Church of Our Lady of Grace".